Ever come across a product that says, “best for olive skin tone” and wonder exactly what that means?

 Indian Subcontinent

-The Indian subcontinent consists of people from areas like Pakistan, India, Srilanka, Bangladesh, and Nepal.
+The Indian subcontinent consists of people from areas like Pakistan, India, Sri Lanka, Bangladesh, and Nepal.

-The Indians and Pakistanis typically share the olive tones of Type III and IV of the Fitzpatrick scale, while the those in Bangladesh and Sri Lanka fall into Type V.
+The Indians and Pakistanis typically share the olive tones of Type III and IV of the Fitzpatrick scale, while those in Bangladesh and Sri Lanka fall into Type V.

 Recommended Skincare Tips for Olive Skin Tone